Dr Cherilyn Elston

 Office

-I research Colombian history, literature and culture, with a particular focus on women’s writing, the feminist movement and the armed conflict.
-My PhD thesis analysed the history of women’s writing in Colombia and its relationship to feminist theory and activism, exploring poetry, novels and testimonio published by understudied Colombian women writers from the 1970s to the present.
-This formed the basis of my first monograph, Women’s Writing in Colombia – An Alternative History (Palgrave Macmillan 2016)
+I research Colombian history, literature and culture, with a particular focus on women’s writing, gender and the armed conflict, and, more recently, exile and the Colombian diaspora.
+My PhD thesis analysed the history of women’s writing in Colombia and its relationship to feminist theory and activism, studying poetry, novels and testimonio published by understudied Colombian women writers from the 1970s to the present.
+This formed the basis of my first monograph, Women’s Writing in Colombia – An Alternative History (Palgrave Macmillan 2016), which was awarded the 2018 Montserrat Ordóñez prize by the Colombia section of the Latin American Studies Association (LASA).

 Postgraduate supervision